![]() |

 inline |

-Unwraps a result, yielding the content of an Ok
+Unwraps a result, yielding the content of an Ok.
+If the value is an Err then it calls op with its value.

 Basic usage: